fox-it/dissect-docs/README.md

 git submodule update --init --recursive
 ```

+If you want to update all submodules add `--remote` to the previous command.

 Create a new virtual environment, install the dependencies and build the Sphinx project.

 ```bash